-"Starting over" in the school improvement timeline for Tier I and Tier II Title I participating school implementing a turnaround or restart model.
+"Starting over" in the school improvement timeline for Priority or Tier I and Tier II Title I participating schools implementing a turnaround or restart model.

-Implementing a schoolwide program in a Tier I or Tier II Title I participating school that does not meet the 40 percent poverty eligibility threshold.
+Implementing a school-wide program in a Priority, Tier I or Tier II Title I participating school that does not meet the 40 percent poverty eligibility threshold.